d3nominator/d3nominator/README.md

 * Machine Learning

 ## Some things I like to do
-* I like to work on projects related to front-end
+* I like to work on projects related to front-end.
 * Competitive Prgramming.
 I am active on Codeforces, CodeChef and Atcoder.
-I go by the handle D3nominator.
+  I go by the handle **D3nominator**.

 ## Connect with me :
 * [LinkedIn](www.linkedin.com/in/d3nominator)